GoGoKo699/Hopf-ansatz/REPRODUCIBILITY.md

 The `VQE_qibo.py --sampler statevector` path is the dependency-light fallback.
 Use `--sampler qibo-explicit` after installing Qibo to force the explicit Qibo circuit path.

+The numerical implementation uses chart tolerances of `1e-6` for non-final magnitude angles and `1e-9` at final-layer trigonometric zeros in `clip_theta_hopf_real`, together with a default diagonal-metric division floor of `1e-12` set by `--metric-eps`.

 ## Generate the full synthetic CSV data

 ```bash